Islamic Scholarship Programmes

 Do I have to sit the exams in the UK even if I live abroad?

-No. All exams and assignments are conducted online via the ASI Virtual Madrasa.
+No. All exams and assignments are conducted online via the ASI Portal.
 The final year (graduation) exams are required to be sat onsite.
 Students living outside of the UK are able to sit these exams at a designated test centre near to their location.

 Are the Residential programmes included?

-Yes and no. The Residential programmes - including the Knowledge Retreat and Sacred Sciences Journey - exist in order to enable students to spend time in intensive study: visiting and gaining ijazah from some of the leading scholars of the Muslim world.
+Yes and no. The Residential programmes, which includes two Student Retreats based in the UK, as well as international trips such as the Knowledge Retreat and Sacred Sciences Journey, exist in order to enable students to spend time together in good company, study together and on SSJ's to spend time visiting and gaining ijazah from some of the leading scholars of the Muslim world.
 However, they are elective programmes and are priced separately.
 Find out more.

 What happens once I graduate?